hdbrinkmann/ShiftPlan_Agent_Demo/README.md

   - Calendar: day-of-week, month
   - Simple lags (lag-7, lag-14) when available
 - Models and constraints:
-  - Ensemble of HistGradientBoostingRegressor (Poisson loss) and PoissonRegressor (GLM), blended 0.6/0.4
+  - Ensemble of LightGBM (LGBMRegressor with Poisson objective and monotonic constraints) and PoissonRegressor (GLM), blended 0.6/0.4
+  - Monotonic constraints ensure predictions increase sensibly with Base_*, OpeningHours, Weather, and SpecialOffer
   - Predictions are clipped to be non-negative, floored to Base_*, then rounded up to integers
 - Asynchronous execution:
   - Start: `POST /forecast/run` (returns immediately, starts a background job)